alexec/web-lang/README.md

 ## Road-map

-* clicking by link text.
+* Clicking by link text.
+* Running a single test.
 * First-class page objects.
 * Full support for changing driver at runtime.